0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/iden3comm/iden3comm.md

 Iden3comm supports packers that receive some data as payload and create an envelope for different types of messages.

-The Iden3protocol supports packers for messages of 2 media types: plain messages and zero-knowledge proof (zkp) messages.
+The Iden3 protocol supports packers for messages of 2 media types: plain messages and zero-knowledge proof (zkp) messages.
 These packers let you generate a token.

 ### ZKP Packer